jbloomlab/ZIKV_DMS_NS5_EvansLab/results/summary/dms_tile_1_analysis.md

 Now we look at the depth across the gene.
+Note that this is still 1, 2, ... numbering of the reference sequence for this tile alone.
 The depth is not uniform, suggesting that some subamplicons (particularly the second and third ones) were under-loaded relative to the other subamplicons: